Bek Coogan: Background

-Coogan was born in 1972 in Palmerston North and has lived in Wellington.
-She is currently based in Palmerston North.
+Coogan was born in 1972 in Palmerston North, New Zealand, and has lived in Wellington.
+She is currently based in Paekākāriki.
 Bek is related to Steve Coogan through their fathers, who are cousins.

 Education

-Coogan completed a Masters in Fine Arts (First Class Honours) at Massey University in 2004, and a Graduate Diploma in Secondary Teaching at Victoria University of Wellington in 2012.
+Coogan completed a Master's degree in Fine Arts (First-Class Honours) at Massey University in 2004, and a Graduate Diploma in Secondary Teaching at Victoria University of Wellington in 2012.

 Music

 Coogan first appeared on the New Zealand music scene in 2004 as part of art-rock band Cortina.
 Their music was described as a fusion of "heavy metal guitar (courtesy of Ace Hurt aka Matt Hunt), odd synth noises, and bizarre lyrics (“ILLUMINATI!
 JENNY SHIPLEY!”)."

 Gareth Shute described her stage persona and dress as "an insane, but stylish 80s housewife: tight jumpsuits, tinted sunglasses, and headbands.
 At one show at Bodega, Wellington, she squeezed a pie out of the slit in the front of her satin/lace one piece jumpsuit and began scooping out pieces to feed to the crowd.
 One another occasion, she was recovering from a car accident and completed a national tour wearing a neck brace with “fucked off” scrawled across it."
 Luke Rowell of Disasteradio characterised her performances as "breaking down the hierarchy between performer and audience."

 In 2013, she formed the group Fantasing with Sarah Jane Parton, Claire Harris, and Gemma Syme.
 A combination of installation art and live performance, they were the Audio Foundation's artists in residence in 2016.
-Coogan described the group's emotional and artistic support of each other as central to their practice; "Sometimes that is kind of the art."
+Coogan described the group's emotional and artistic support of each other as central to their practice: "Sometimes that is kind of the art."
 She has also performed solo as Oona Verse and Sheville, and was a member of the band Full Fucking Moon.

 Coogan is part of the Wellington International Ukulele Orchestra, with whom she toured various parts of the world between 2012 and 2016, including a month at the Edinburgh Fringe in 2013.
 Member Andy Morley-Hall describes Coogan: "My mum calls Bek The Original Rebel.
 I reckon she's like a cosmic whirlwind of new and refreshing ideas.
 She doesn't see the world quite like the rest of us do.
 Though she thinks deeply about things she is the opposite of earnest."

 Coogan performed the role of Janet in Frankensplurta, a musical prequel to the Rocky Horror Picture Show, in the March 2018 Dunedin Fringe Festival.